 “Their Potential Is Our Priority”

-International Students and Scholars (ISS) exists to provide relevant services to students and scholars from around the world.
+International Students and Scholars (ISS) provides relevant services to students and scholars from around the world.
 Services include a mandatory Global Student Orientation, immigration services, and cross-cultural support services.
 Numerous activities are provided throughout the year to introduce students to Southern California.

-In addition, ISS promotes international understanding through specialized training and international awareness festivities on campus.
-ISS co-sponsors annual events such as Global Expressions, World Night Market, and Welcome events.
+In addition, ISS promotes international understanding through specialized training and international awareness festivities on campus—for example, ISS cosponsors annual events such as Global Expressions, World Night Market, and Welcome events.

 American Language and Culture Institute (ALCI)